rachel-menezes/LeetcodeADay/README.md

-# Algo-DSPracticeJava
+# LeetCodeADay
-A practice repository to keep up with DS and Algos in Java
+A practice repository to keep up with Leetcode